josiahbailey/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Express router - allows for advanced server side routing.
+Allows endpoints to exist within different files in an organized manner.
+	Express json - Allows express server to read a req.body written in json.

 - [ ] Describe Middleware?

+  Everything that interacts with endpoints on the server side is essentially middleware.
+Middle ware are functions that are used to
+	validate, reformat, or add to a request before it ever touches the endpoint.

 - [ ] Describe a Resource?

+  ???????????

 - [ ] What can the API return to help clients know if a request was successful?

+  Depending on the end point it may be appropriate to return the requested object(s),
+	if the request doesn't need to return object(s) however is may be instead better to return a success message.
+Or a failure message upon error.

 - [ ] How can we partition our application into sub-applications?

+  By using express.Router().
+The router allows us to split our end points into many files
+	and have a better organization of our code.

 ## Minimum Viable Product